Course navigation

 Claude Desktop App Tour

 The desktop app wraps the same Claude Code engine in a graphical interface.
-You get a visual diff panel, a sidebar for juggling parallel tasks, an in-app terminal, and a live preview pane — without ever opening a separate terminal window.
-This lesson walks you through every part of the screen so nothing catches you off-guard when you open it for the first time.
+You get a visual diff panel, a sidebar for parallel tasks, an in-app terminal, and a live preview — without opening a separate terminal window.

-The mockup below represents a typical Code session in the desktop app.
-The three panels — sessions sidebar, chat, and diff — are the ones you will have open most of the time.
+The mockup below shows a typical Code session.
+The three panels — sessions sidebar, chat, and diff — are the ones you will use most.

 ChatCoworkCode